 The end of the last ice age was the crucial climatic change that enabled all of the nearly miraculous transformations that Homo sapiens made in the rest of this chapter.
-It opened up a whole new hemisphere for the first native Americans 10 to 30 TYA.
+It opened up a whole new hemisphere for the first native Americans after the last glacial maximum of 20 TYA.
 The warmer, wetter climate also opened up the temperate latitudes for permanent settlement and easy cultivation of plants.
 Settler-cultivators gradually progressed to the world’s first farmers, ranchers, and herders by 10 TYA.

 As population densities increased, humans became a hyper-social species, cooperating in communities of hundreds, thousands, and millions – well beyond the natural limit of family bands.
 Collective action magnified the power of the human mind immensely.
 Technology abruptly advanced from stone tools and thatched huts to metal, masonry, and vehicles.
 For the first time, some people were able to take breaks from food production in order to develop diverse skills and trades.
 Written history began in the 4th millennium BCE, though the surviving written record from this period is limited.